pcraig3/fed-notes/src/articles/2021-06-21-you-dont-need-a-platform-you-need-one-thing-that-works.md

 title: "You don’t need a Platform, you need One Thing That Works"
 author: "@pcraig3"
 leadIn: "All carts, no horses."
-metaDescription: "All carts, no horses: why to avoid pre-emptive platforms and what to do instead."
+metaDescription: "All carts, no horses: why you should avoid pre-emptive platforms and what to do instead."
 ogDescription: "All carts, no horses."
 date: "2022-06-21"
 ---